 Carolina Chaya, Spanish Professionals Association of Sensory Science (AEPAS) (Spain);

 Julien Delarue, Société Française d’Analyse Sensorielle (SFAS) (France);

 Sinead McCarthy, Sensory Food Network Ireland (Ireland)

-And a warm welcome to the new board members:
+And congratulations to the new board:

 Sara Spinelli, University of Florence (Italy), Italian Sensory Science Society (SISS), (Treasurer)